 Choose a good excursion backpack with a capacity of 9/11 gallons (35/45 lt) that fits perfectly with the length of your back and your physique.
 Fills it just with the necessary (15/17 lbs – 7/8 Kg for men, and 13/15 lbs – 6/7 kg for women).

-Every morning you have to redo your backpack, positioning the lower the heavy things and on the top of the light things.
-Keep in consideration to deliver part of your luggage to some post offices along the itinerary using the general delivery, in order to walk without excessive weight on your backpack.
+Every morning you have to redo your backpack, positioning the lower the heavy things and on top of the light things.
+Keep in consideration delivering part of your luggage to some post offices along the itinerary using the general delivery, in order to walk without excessive weight on your backpack.

-Bring always an emergency box in your backpack, furnished with your medicaments, some Vaseline to grease your toes before you wear socks, patches, liquid disinfectant, an elastic band, gauze pads, needles, and threads, scissors, analgesic, sunscreen.
+Bring always an emergency box in your backpack, furnished with your medicaments, some Vaseline to grease your toes before you wear socks, patches, liquid disinfectant, an elastic band, gauze pads, needles, and threads, scissors, analgesics, and sunscreen.